dreamfrr/dreamfrr/README.md

 - 👋 Hi, I’m @dreamfrr
-- 👀 I’m interested in Cybersecurity and CTF's
+- 👀 I’m interested in Cloud Computing's
-- 🌱 I’m currently learning The fundamental of cybersecurity and coding
+- 🌱 I’m currently learning Cloud services in Google Cloud Platform
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on cloud project
 - 📫 How to reach me @drmfr#1694 in Discord

 <!---